31 Days of Fright: Dominion: Prequel to The Exorcist

 There is possession at play, of course.
 This time it comes in the form of a local boy with a twisted leg named Cheche (Billy Crawford).
 The problem with this, aside from the aforementioned awful CGI, is Crawford’s performance.
 Put simply, he’s no match for Linda Blair’s work as Regan in William Friedkin’s original film.
 When Crawford is supposed to be scary, it just looks like a kid lowering his voice and growling.

-READ: 31 Days of Fright: 30 Days of Night
+READ: 31 Days of Fright: Re-Animator

 The final confrontation with Merrin is interesting, at least (although, like much of the film, marred by slipshod effects).
 Merrin donning his frock and vestments is moving, and Skarsgaard underplays it nicely.
 When Pizuzu senses he’s almost licked, he offers to send Merrin back to Holland, so he can avert the killings.
 In the vision that Merrin has, though, interfering only makes things worse, turning an execution into a full-blown massacre.
 It’s a good way to show that guilt has a purpose and a use, but it also has an expiration date.